lnis-uofu/OpenFPGA/README.md

 ## Introduction

-OpenFPGA is an extension to VPR.
-It is an IP Verilog Generator allowing reliable and fast testing of homogeneous architectures.
+The OpenFPGA framework is the **first open-source FPGA IP generator** supporting highly-customizable homogeneous FPGA architectures.
+OpenFPGA provides a full set of EDA support for customized FPGAs, including Verilog-to-bitstream generation and self-testing verification testbenches/scripts.
+OpenFPGA opens the door to democratizing FPGA technology and EDA techniques, with agile prototyping approaches and constantly evolving EDA tools for chip designers and researchers.<br />

 ## Compilation

-The different ways of compiling can be found in the **./compilation** folder.<br />
+The different ways of compiling can be found in the [**./compilation**](https://github.com/LNIS-Projects/OpenFPGA/tree/documentation/compilation) folder.<br />
 Dependancies and help using docker can be found at [**./tutorials/building.md**](https://github.com/LNIS-Projects/OpenFPGA/blob/documentation/tutorials/building.md).

 **Compilation steps:**